History in the Making: Britain’s

 We have pleasure in bringing you the briefest account of the LEAVE (OUT) story available anywhere (15 words), in line with our mission to deliver the most compressed complete history of Britain ever attempted:

-joined a club, but they tried to take over our lives, so we left.”
+We joined a club, but they tried to take over our lives, so we let them.”

 The National CV of Britain